lawinslow/hydrolinks/README.md

-# nhdtools
+# hydrolinks
-National Hydrography Network Dataset Tools for R
+Hydrologic Network Linking Data and Tools for R